mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 - The response is sent to a response queue
 - The client fetches the response using the uuid

-I aways hated is setting up the queueing system since it requires a lot of operation investment.
+I always hated is setting up the queueing system since it requires a lot of operation investment.
 Setting up a dedicated server, choosing the queueing system, installing it, etc.

 In some workplaces/companies setting up this system could take MONTHS, even YEARS.